What is OBEYAH?

-Obyah is a mystical, magical way of thinking that seeks to surface and mine the untapped potentials that lay dormant within us all, a way of thinking that can fit into any and all belief systems.
+The practice of Obeyah has been around for thousands of years, however, it has always been shrouded in mystery and secrecy.
+Over the past few hundred years, many Obeyah practitioners have syncretized with other African religions such as Palo, Voodoo, Santeria, and Hoodoo, etc. But, there are still a strong number of practitioners of Obeyah who have kept this ancient knowledge in its neutral form.
+Obeyah is a magical way of thinking that seeks to surface and mine the untapped potentials that lay dormant within us all, a way of thinking that can fit into any and all belief systems.

-Obyah is not a religious movement.
-It is not a replacement for churches, shrines, synagogues, temples, or places of worship.
+Obeyah is a movement, not a replacement for churches, shrines, synagogues, temples, or places of worship.
 It is not a denomination.
-Obyah is psychological; it is the workings of the mind.
-Obyah needs no candle, sacrifice, or any other object, although these elements may be entertained for mental development and support.
-Obyah is not focused on spells, incantations, or rituals, but the mystical vibrations behind such workings that are harnessed by our thoughts and emotions.
+Obeyah is psychological; it is the workings of the mind.
+Obeyah needs no candle, sacrifice, or any other object, although these elements may be entertained for mental development and emotional support.
+Obeyah is not focused on spells, incantations, or rituals, but rather the vibrations and mystical energy of the Universe.

 “The true magic of a man is the power of his thoughts.
 And the power of his thoughts is the true magic of a man.”

-Obyah utilizes products such as: Treatments, Imaginal & Energy Working, Apparel, and Spiritual literature that suggest to the mind an awakening.
-Obyah holds the capacity to change your perspective on how you view your world and to show you simple ways to manifest your wildest dreams.
+Obeyah utilizes products such as Treatments, Imaginal & Energy Working, Apparel, and Spiritual literature that suggest to the mind an awakening.
+Obeyah holds the capacity to change your perspective on how you view your world and to show you simple ways to manifest your wildest dreams.

 Let us awaken the idea that there is a treasure within you that is worth fighting for.
 Let us learn how to awaken the imagination so that we may no longer live as prisoners to circumstance but, as an ancient proverb says, “to be the masters of all life” and have dominion over our reality.